-There are several locators that you can use in ArcGIS Pro.
-Some examples of why you might use a locator are if you will be geocoding a set of addresses once a month for a monthly report, if you need to convert a table of client locations that contains sensitive information into a collection of points behind your organization's firewall; or if you need to identify what is near the water pump stations throughout the county using your organization's authoritative reference data.
+There are several locators you can use in ArcGIS Pro.
+Some examples of scenarios in which you might use a locator: you need to geocode a set of addresses once a month for a monthly report; you need to convert a table of client locations that contains sensitive information into a collection of points behind your organization's firewall; or you need to identify what is near the water pump stations throughout the county using your organization's authoritative reference data.

 The locators described below can be used across the ArcGIS platform.

-Organizations that have a global geocoding requirement and have privacy or security requirements that require an on-premises solution or a need for high-volume geocoding globally can use the World Geocoder for ArcGIS.
-This is the on-premises version of the ArcGIS Online World Geocoding Service Service and can be licensed and hosted behind a firewall.
-See World Geocoder for ArcGIS overview for more information.
+Organizations that have a global geocoding requirement and have privacy or security requirements that require an on-premises solution or a need for high-volume geocoding globally can use ArcGIS World Geocoder.
+This is the on-premises version of the ArcGIS World Geocoding Service and can be licensed and hosted behind a firewall.
+See ArcGIS World Geocoding Service overview for more information.

-Organizations that have privacy or security requirements, such as HIPPA, that require an on-premises solution or a need for high-volume geocoding in specific regions or countries can use StreetMap Premium for ArcGIS.
-StreetMap Premium can be licensed for ArcGIS Enterprise or for ArcGIS Desktop single or concurrent use.
-See StreetMap Premium for ArcGIS overview for more information.
+Organizations that have privacy or security requirements, such as health care organizations, that require an on-premises solution or a need for high-volume geocoding in specific regions or countries can use ArcGIS StreetMap Premium.
+ArcGIS StreetMap Premium can be licensed for ArcGIS Enterprise or for ArcGIS Desktop single or concurrent use.
+See ArcGIS StreetMap Premium overview for more information.

 Build your own

 Organizations that collect and manage their own asset and address data that they need to search can build their own locator.
 There is flexibility in this option to set up geocoding in a way that individuals in an organization can search their data and know they can rely on any of the locators mentioned above if necessary.